knorm/knorm/docs/guides/models.md

 [primary and unique fields guide](guides/field.md#primary-and-unique-fields) for more info.

-All the methods also have static variants that instead enable manipulating multiple records:
+All the methods also have static variants that instead enable working with multiple records:

 ```js